QuestPDF/QuestPDF-Documentation/docs/api-reference/ensure-space.md

 ![example](/api-reference/ensure-space-first.png =300x)
 ![example](/api-reference/ensure-space-second.png =300x)

-Please notice that in the example above, the grey block takes a significant part of the page.
-There is not much space left for the Text element.
-In fact, there is less than 100 points.
-Therefore, the EnsureSpace element decides to wrap to the next page and make sure that its child has enough vertical space to render.
+In the above example, the grey `Background` block takes a significant part of the page, leaving little space for the `Text` element.
+In fact, the remaining space is less than 100 points, so the `EnsureSpace` element forces a page break to ensure that its child has sufficient vertical space to render without fragmentation.

 ![example](/api-reference/ensure-space-off-first.png =300x)
 ![example](/api-reference/ensure-space-off-second.png =300x)